abhishek021091/AutoSweepCrowdNav/README.md

 - Robot control.
 - Benchmarking and reproducibility.

-Please keep contributions scoped, document new configuration options, and include evaluation notes or tests where practical.
-If your change modifies inherited CrowdNav++ behavior, describe whether it affects crowd navigation, sweeping, or both.
+Please keep changes scoped and document whether they affect inherited CrowdNav++ behavior, sweeping extensions, or both.

 ## Citation

-If you use the original CrowdNav++ methods, models, or code inherited in this repository, please cite the original work:
+If you use the original CrowdNav++ implementation or inherited methods, cite:

 ```bibtex
 @inproceedings{liu2022intention,